Building inspections

 At the end of the inspection, important observations and potential concerns are discussed directly with the client on site.

-A written report with photographs and detailed observations is delivered within 24 to 48 hours following the inspection.
+A written report including photographs and detailed observations is delivered within 24 to 72 hours, depending on the scope.

-Residential inspections are conducted according to recognized professional standards of practice, including those published by the Association des professionnels de la construction et de l'habitation du Québec (APCHQ).
+Residential inspections follow recognized professional standards of practice, such as the APCHQ Standards of Practice published by the Association des professionnels de la construction et de l'habitation du Québec (APCHQ).

-These standards define the scope of a building inspection, the systems and components to be inspected, the structure and content of the inspection report, and the limitations of the inspection process.
+These standards define the scope of an inspection, the systems and components to be reviewed, the structure of the report, and the limitations of the inspection process.
+Innoveum follows these standards to ensure consistent and reliable inspections.

 Commercial and multi-unit building inspections follow a structured methodology informed by industry practices and engineering standards, with reporting tailored to the needs of the client and the transaction.